acvictor/Lane-Detector/README.md

 </p>

 #### Line Averaging
-Each of the multiple line sets are average into one line.
-To do this I found lines with similar slops and averaged these.
+Each of the multiple line sets are averaged into one line.
+To do this I found lines with similar slopes and averaged them into one line.
+One limitation of this implementation is that it only considers two lanes for final output.
+However the two lanes can both be left lanes or right lanes unlike other implementations that look for one left and one right lane.

 <p align="left">
 <img src="https://github.com/acvictor/Lane-Detector/blob/master/images/6.png" width="420" height="230" border="0" /></a>